NASYIKINKHAI/NASYIKINKHAI/README.md

 - President of Computer Science Club<br>

 Matriculation<br>
-- Mentor in subject computer science, physics and chemistry
+- Mentor in subjects of computer science, physics, and chemistry